 Here’s an update on the road situation nationwide:

 Over the last few days the highways connecting the highlands to the coast from Aloag-Santo Domingo and Latacunga-Mana have been closed due to landslides.
 As of today, APR 19 they are both open, but before traveling them inquire to be sure.

 The road connecting El Carmen – Flavio Alfaro is now partially open (one lane only).

 The outlet road connecting El Matal to Jama is closed.

 Other roads closed within the past 24 hrs that now report to be at least partially open for transit:

 The roads connecting Guayaquil to Cuenca were unaffected, assume if not listed here the roads nationwide are in fact OPEN.

-Overall: I’d say trying to navigate the central coastal region from Pedernales-Bahia-Chone-Portoviejo for now is best avoided if possible, at best long traffic wait times are probable and at worst the roads may be re-closed deemed un-passable on a moments notice.
+Overall: I’d say trying to navigate the central coastal Ecuador realty from Pedernales-Bahia-Chone-Portoviejo for now is best avoided if possible, at best long traffic wait times are probable and at worst the roads may be re-closed deemed un-passable on a moments notice.

 For more updates on the earthquake situation from the ground, please sign up for my Ecuador Insiders newsletter, revealing everything you need to know BEFORE you invest in Ecuador.
 Unsubscribe at any time: